 3-4 lb Roasting chicken

 1 Lemon, halved

 1 Tbsp sea salt

-- Using ½ of the lemon, rub it all over the chicken skin
+Take ½ of the lemon and rub it all over the chicken skin

-- Place bird on top of vegetables in the dutch oven
+Place bird on top of vegetables in the dutch oven, breast down

-- Once an hour has passed, place a meat thermometer between the thigh and the chicken breast to make sure it has reached 165 degrees.
+Once an the timer goes off, place a meat thermometer between the thigh and the chicken breast to make sure it has reached 165 degrees.
 If you don’t have a thermometer, cut between the thigh and breast to see if juices run clear.

 Tah Dah!
 If you give this a try please let me know what you think.
 I have been working on this one once a week for the past couple months.
 I think I've perfected the recipe and I'd love to hear from those of you who give it a shot.